yeraydiazdiaz/futureproof/README.md

 'http://europe.wsj.com/' page is 970346 bytes
 ```

-Which is perfect, there was one worker per URL and the DNS failure is printed right at the top as expected.
+Which is perfect.
 How does futureproof compare?

 ```python
 executor = futureproof.FutureProofExecutor(max_workers=5)